emmalcg/j-carl-frontend/README.md

 Deployed automatically from `main` branch with Vercel

 ## TODO
--make thumbnails all the same size
+- [ ] make thumbnails all the same size
--add years to top bar
--make image max height page height
--add expanding feature
--clicking in a year leads to categories?
--make sure all image links are working: http://localhost:3000/work/fountain -only grab the things needed for the work page Warning: data for page "/work" is 200 kB, this amount of data can reduce performance.
+- [ ] make sure all image links are working: http://localhost:3000/work/fountain
+- [ ] only grab the things needed for the work page Warning: data for page "/work" is 200 kB, this amount of data can reduce performance.
-See more info here: https://nextjs.org/docs/messages/large-page-data -seo
+See more info here: https://nextjs.org/docs/messages/large-page-data

--work opens up to year as well
--need to change data based for categories. categories will be: work: years, about, cv, writing: years

--have some sort of indiciation of clicking
--database
--need another thing
--need categories / sub menus
--titles is default no italics
--plus sign
+- [ ] seo
+- [ ] writing: years

--information page optional
+- [ ] information page optional
--left justified
+- [ ] left justified
--have seperate thumbnail photo
+- [ ] have seperate thumbnail photo
--need to figure out password protection for writing and add boolean -arrow indicating and column like finder
--[series title ] 2005+ >
+- [ ] arrow indicating and column like finder : [series title ] 2005+ >
--web projects
+- [ ] switcharoo for landing page
+- [ ] adding timing to this?
+- [ ] washing machine as loading symbol
+- [ ] each decade needs representative work: cardboard, jalousie, rubber bands, marble
+- [ ] next and previous for series

+- [ ] web projects
   -projects
   -downloads
--time switcharoo for landing page
--washing machine as loading symbol

--jalousie
-  -jalousie (roman), 2008, Art Gallery of Ontario

-website anna tasks
--photo sizing
--spreadsheet
--by title

--could sort by title or by year
--might need to account for a name below the photos -how to download the font
--can have grey on hover
--have the gmail
+- [ ] download font
+- [ ] download gif

+admin / James stuff:
--create login for strapi
+- [ ] create james log in for strapi

--look into google sheet as src of truth
+- [ ] add gmail somewhere
+- [ ] should add series information? on information page

 catalogues (pamphlets),
 essays,